davidryan59/ji-rcn/README.md

 jint.getEndPitchNotation()      // Return the end notation, after checking jint.getEndPitchClassNotation() // Return the end pitch class notation

-// These five functions are also available with a parameter specifying the start frequency or notation, which for new values will recalculate the cache jint.getEndFreqHz(startFreqHz) jint.getEndFreqText(startFreqHz) jint.getEndInputPitchNotation(startNotation)
+// These five functions are also available with a parameter specifying the start frequency or notation,
+// and if the start value has changed, the cache will recalculate. jint.getEndFreqHz(startFreqHz) jint.getEndFreqText(startFreqHz) jint.getEndInputPitchNotation(startNotation)